 Are people with special needs welcome?

 We are welcoming of all.
-The building is handicapped accessible.
-Large print orders-of-service are available, as are hearing enhancement devices.
+The building is handicapped accessible and hearing enhancement devices are available.
 If you or your child has a unique special need, you may want to call or email us so we can offer appropriate support.

 Are there Lesbian Gay Bisexual Transgender Queer (LGBTQ+) people in this congregation?